 Prehospital Medicine and EMS Systems

-Research strategies to optimize emergency medical services, focusing on education and training, medical protocols, quality improvement, and patient outcomes.
+Research strategies to optimize emergency medical services, focusing on clinician readiness, informatics, safety, systems design, and patient outcomes.

 Clinical Informatics and Decision Support